 You never know when a torn ACL will happen, but when it does, your best bet is to ice your knee, stay off of it, and see a doctor right away.

 It may be a small ligament, but a torn ACL takes longer to recover from than a broken bone.
 Whether it requires surgery depends on whether the torn ACL is complete or partial.
 While some people report recovery in as little as six months after surgery for a complete ACL tear, generally you can expect to be out of action for nine months.

 But recovery is not automatic; you’ll spend that time using crutches and undergoing physical and occupational therapy.
 In the military, you’re placed on a medical profile that limits what physical activities you’re allowed to perform.
 During this time, it’s natural for you to feel mental anguish, anxiety, depression, and uncertainty about your future.

 Although you may never return to 100%, you’ll still be able to perform basic PT eventually.
-Many of these calisthenics are great for your recovery, and there are other exercises that are designed to specifically help strengthen your legs after a torn knee ligament.
+Many of these calisthenics are great for your recovery, and other exercises are designed to specifically help strengthen your legs after a torn knee ligament.

 As mentioned above, an ACL tear can be either complete or partial.
 A complete ACL tear will require surgery, but a partial tear may be treated without it.
-And an orthopedic study at Sweden’s Lund University of 121 active young adults found many patients who skipped the ACL surgery ended up never needing it in the first place.
+An orthopedic study at Sweden’s Lund University of 121 active young adults found many patients who skipped ACL surgery ended up never needing it in the first place.